 Consecutive aggregation

-You need to check if there is a continuous break of more than 5 years in active membership of any public service pension scheme between the end of the earlier account and the start of the new account.
+You need to check if there is a continuous break of more than five years in active membership of any public service pension scheme between the end of the earlier account and the start of the new account.
+For more information on this test, see step 4 in section 2.

-This is a different test to the test as you do count any period of pensionable service in a broadly comparable scheme as a break in pensionable service for this step 4 in section 2purpose.

-This is the same test you use to determine whether a member keeps the final salary link on aggregation.

 No continuous break

-If the member has not reached the final salary scheme normal retirement age before the start of the new account, the following applies:
+If the member has not reached the final salary scheme normal retirement age before the start of the new account:

-extinguish the provisional assumed benefits and underpin amount values calculated for the earlier account
+extinguish the provisional assumed benefits and underpin amount calculated for the earlier account

-include the aggregated eligible remediable service (alongside any other eligible remediable service included in the new account) when calculating the provisional amounts for the new account at the underpin date for that new account.
+include the aggregated eligible remediable service (alongside any other eligible remediable service included in the new account) when calculating the provisional amounts at the underpin date for that new account.

-If the member has reached the final salary scheme normal retirement age before the start of the new account, the following applies:
+If the member has reached the final salary scheme normal retirement age before the start of the new account:

 do not extinguish the provisional assumed benefits and underpin amount values calculated for the earlier account